aspittel/zen-of-programming/src/posts/blogging-resources.md

 * [Awesome posts to get you writing!](https://dev.to/jess/awesome-posts-to-get-you-writing-53p3)
 * [How to write Medium stories people will actually read](https://medium.freecodecamp.org/how-to-write-medium-stories-people-will-actually-read-92e58a27c8d8)
 * [100 FREE TOOLS TO DO YOUR OWN MARKETING.
 PART 1](https://blog.crello.com/100-free-tools-to-do-your-own-marketing-part-1/)
+* [Grammarly](https://grammarly.go2cloud.org/SH1S5) - Note: this is an affiliate link for a product I love and use daily.
+If you sign up for Grammarly through this link, I get a small commission at no cost to you.

 ## Blogging Communities